 The report analyzes the global waste management market on the basis of type, service, and region.
 The types of waste covered in this report are municipal waste and industrial waste.
 The services taken into consideration in the report are collection and disposable services.
-The collection service segment is further divided into collection & transportation, storage & handling, and sorting.
-The disposable services segment is sub-classified into landfills, recycling, compositing & anaerobic digestion, and others.
-The report includes revenue generated from treatment of nonhazardous solid waste of residential and nonresidential users.
+The collection service segment is further divided into collection and transportation, storage and handling, and sorting.
+The disposable services segment is sub-classified into landfills, recycling, compositing and anaerobic digestion, and others.
+The report includes revenue generated from treatment of nonhazardous solid waste of residential and non-residential users.
 Further, rise in urban population is expected to result in growth in waste generation.
 In addition, rise in industries and commercial sector has also led to rise in amount of waste.
 Moreover, environmental problems such as soil, water and air pollution has raised, owing to unplanned waste dumping over last few years.
 Environmental awareness has significantly fueled the demand for waste management in developed countries and is incorporating rapidly in developing countries.

 During lockdown, owing to coronavirus, the revenue from waste production market mainly increased from residential areas compared to industrial and commercial centers, as industries and offices were partially or completely shut down so very less industrial and commercial waste was generated.
 Further, decline in production of new goods led to fall in demand for recyclable material such as rubber and plastic.
 However, reopening of production facilities and introduction of vaccines for coronavirus disease has led to re-initiation of waste management companies and waste recycle industry at their full-scale capacities.